 The mandate of One on One Sports SA is simple: to provide sports lovers with raw, unfiltered, and engaging storytelling featuring South Australia’s best and brightest sportspeople.

 Simply put: we want to explore what makes our favourite athletes tick, either side of the white line.

-We’re committed to telling athletes’ stories in a unique way, in a Q&A format where the athlete can speak openly, honestly and without worry of having their words misconstrued – a common criticism of mainstream media today.
+We’re committed to telling athletes’ stories in a unique way, in a long-form Q&A format where the athlete can speak openly and honestly, without having to stick to the typical cliched responses that are becoming all too common today.